AndyLiner13/hw-docs/Reference/capturing/Type Aliases/CameraMovementPreset.md

 # CameraMovementPreset type

+> Warning: This API is now obsolete.
+> This module is deprecated and will be removed in a future version.

 The preset camera viewing angles to use when viewing and recording a player's avatar as it moves throughout the world.

 ## Signature